 The word nocturnal is thrown around a lot when referring to a cat’s sleeping schedule, but this isn’t quite factual.
 “Cats are crepuscular, not nocturnal.
 This means that they are most active during dawn and dusk,” says Jodi Ziskin, a pet coach in Northern California.
 “In the wild, this is their hunting time.
 Cats tend to exert a whole lot of energy during these hours: pouncing, playing, and even getting ‘the zoomies.’
 It’s a great time to play with your cat and then reward them with a meal.”
-Playing with your cat is one of 13 ways to get them to like you more.
+Enhance your play time by getting them one of these great cat toys!

 Their vision is almost like a superpower

 “A cat’s peripheral vision occupies 200 degrees, which is 20 percent better than humans,” says Jackson Galaxy, a pet expert and the host of Animal Planet’s My Cat From Hell. ” Once they zero in on potential prey, all of their ocular skills come to the fore.
 Although they can’t see very well at great distances, the fact is that’s because they don’t need to.
 A cat relies on absolute accuracy once the prey is within hunting range, which is at around 20 feet away.”
 He adds that their night vision is also very good, and they can hunt in complete darkness with the same accuracy they have during the day.
 And we struggle to find our way to the bathroom at night!

 Cats are far-sighted, which means they have difficulty focusing on objects that are immediately in front of them.
 Their close-up vision is about 20/100 on the human vision scale, which is at the borderline of legal blindness.
 Cats also have a blind spot right in front of their faces, which is why your kitty keeps missing the treat you put right under his nose.